 The basic fact is this: Email marketing has a huge ROI — way better than any social media marketing ROI can ever dream of achieving.
-Compare 4,300% that with the ROI of social media, which is crawling around on the floor.
+Compare 3100% with the ROI of social media, which is crawling around on the floor.
 Is there even a comparison?

-According to the chart above, the fascinating thing about email marketing is that its acquisition rates are rising dramatically.
-It has quadrupled over the past four years.
+The fascinating thing about email marketing is that its acquisition rates are rising dramatically.
 Email marketing’s effectiveness far outranks any social media platform, and its growth outstrips them.

 Even the customer lifetime value (CLV) of social media is hardly worth a second glance.
 Again, email marketing crushes social media by a huge margin: